 In other mouse studies, rats that were induced to have a stroke and given Lion’s Mane had lower levels of injury than mice that were not given Lion’s Mane.
 Further studies have found increases in cognitive function, memory, mood, irritability, and lowered stress levels when subjects where given supplemental Lions Mane in the form of powder.

-Lion’s Mane has attracted a lot of research attention in recent years, as it seems to enhance immune response in areas of the body that are often regarded as difficult to reach, engage or assist.
+Lion’s Mane has attracted a lot of research attention in recent years, as it seems to enhance the immune response in areas of the body that are often regarded as difficult to reach, engage or assist.
 Colon immunity, bowel immunity and brain immunity are all extremely specific and exceptionally difficult to access by normal nutrient means.
 But Lion’s Mane seems to be able to facilitate healthy function in these areas – and if that is not a feat worthy of fame, we don’t know what is.

-Cordyceps is a Chinese mushroom that is most known for its adaptogenic and anti-aging properties.
-Adaptogens are so named as they seem to have the effect of helping the body adapt it’s stress response.
+Cordyceps is a Chinese mushroom that is most known for its adaptogenic and anti-ageing properties.
+Adaptogens are so named as they seem to have the effect of helping the body adapt its stress response.
 This group of plants facilitate physical and mental resilience so that stressors such as intense physical exercise or emotional stress have a less negative impact overall.
 It is thought that adaptogens have this effect via modulation of chemical messages that pass through the HPA axis.
 Yet because adaptogens are changing so many different physical and mental responses to different forms of stress: it is difficult to pin down the method by which they are able to have this effect.

 Research into Cordyceps shows it is a powerful natural anti-inflammatory – particularly where athletics is concerned.
 In studies on cordyceps and athletic performance, this amazing mushroom significantly impacted the way that cells were utilising energy – with athletes generating more ATP – the energy source for muscles.
 Use of cordyceps also increased VO2 – a standard industry measure of fitness.

 How?
 Well, understanding how a simple mushroom can facilitate human fitness will take a lot more investigation.
-For now, we can safely conclude that Cordyceps is a fitness friend – another humble mushroom with inexplicable affinity for bettering human health.
+For now, we can safely conclude that Cordyceps is a fitness friend – another humble mushroom with an inexplicable affinity for bettering human health.

 So which mushroom is best for you?

-Possibly the best way to understand, would be to give them a try.
+Possibly the best way to understand would be to give them a try.
 Click here to browse our mushroom range.